Chinese Humor Explained: 5 Examples for Understanding How It Works

 - And One More Thing...

 Why You Should Learn the Difference Between Chinese and American Humor

 - Understanding what a culture finds funny is important when making Chinese friends.
-Humor is a very precise thing among cultures.
-What’s funny in English may not be as funny in Chinese or Japanese or Italian and vice-versa.
+Humor can be very different for each culture.
 Understanding how humor works in a particular language is a valuable way to make connections with speakers of said language.
 If you can make someone laugh, you can make them your friend.

 - Chinese humor is pretty funny, albeit different from American humor.
 Learning about different types of humor among different cultures is actually pretty entertaining.
 What have you got to lose?

 - Understanding humor in a different language is an important part of becoming fluent.
-As we mentioned previously, learning a certain culture’s brand of humor can help you really connect with people.
-In many ways, it’s also a very helpful way to improve your fluency.
 Learning how to speak, write and understand Chinese is vital, of course.
 However, understanding slang, humor and other little aspects of Mandarin make a big difference in how fluent you can become.